2018 Russia–United States summit: Private meeting

-Trump and Putin met privately for two hours, without aides or note-takers, accompanied only by their respective interpreters.
+Trump and Putin met privately without aides or note-takers, accompanied only by a single Russian-provided interpreter.
+There were no U.S. personnel in attendance at the meeting.
 The meeting had been scheduled for 90 minutes but lasted two hours.
 The private meeting was followed by a working lunch that included senior advisors.

 Topics discussed

 No agenda was published for their discussion, and no communique was issued afterward.
 Some issues were touched on at the press conference.
 In the following days Russia issued multiple statements about what it said were agreements made at the summit, "shaping a narrative of the meeting with no confirmation or alternative account from the Trump administration."

 In the press conference immediately following the meeting, both leaders described some of their positions.
 On the question of the Syrian civil war, Trump wanted Iranian troops to leave Syria, while Putin would not commit to their departure.
 Both agreed that Iranian troops should be kept away from the Israel-Syria border, with Trump noting that "Creating safety for Israel is something both Putin and I would like to see very much."
 Trump said he is willing to help Syria with humanitarian aid, even if there is no wider peace settlement.

 That may contradict the earlier Trump administration position that it will not provide reconstruction assistance to any part of Syria that remains under the control of Bashar al-Assad, whom Russia backs.
 The Russian ambassador to the U.S. later said that Syria had been the major topic of discussion, along with "the removal of the concerns that the United States has regarding the well-known claims about alleged interference in the elections".
 Four days after the meeting, a Russian military spokesman said Russia has sent formal proposals for a joint U.S.-Russian effort to reconstruct Syria and facilitate the return home of Syrian refugees.

 In a Fox News interview the next day, Putin indicated that the two had agreed to disagree about Crimea.
 Putin said he wanted acceptance of the disputed 2014 referendum in which Crimeans voted to become part of Russia, and insisted that Ukraine must never become part of NATO.
 He said they had agreed to hold talks on extension of the START treaty, which expires in 2021, but he wants to see evidence that the U.S. has lived up to the terms of the treaty.
 He also wants to negotiate on the 1987 Intermediate Nuclear Treaty.